River-Mochi/CS2-Templates/docs/InstanceEntities.md

 ## How to tell if a value is instance-cached

-### Fast in-game test (Scene Explorer)
+### Fast in-game test
+1. Install Scene Explorer mod  (use hot-keys)
-1. Pick a placed building/vehicle.
+2. Ctrl+E > Pick a placed building.
-2. Inspect **instance entity** runtime component value.
+3. Inspect **instance-entity** runtime component value.
-3. Inspect **prefab entity** `*Data` value.
+4. Inspect **prefab-entity** `*Data` value.
-4. Change the setting (edit prefab `*Data`).
+5. Change a setting with a mod (edit prefab `*Data`) or just add an Extension building.
-5. Re-check the instance value.
+6. Re-check the instance values.

 If prefab value changes but instance stays the same, the value is very likely **instance-cached** or **recomputed only on events**.

 ### dnSpy tips
 If a struct/component implements `ISerializable`, it’s a strong clue it can be stored in saves.
-This does not prove “cached”, but it raises the probability the value can persist across loads.

 ---